vineet-sinha/amplifyBot/README.md

 # AmplifyBot

 This is a Slack bot that monitors for posts in a channel and will tweet them from a channel.
-This bot was created by [Vineet Sinh](https://github.com/vineet-sinha).
-Each user get's one tweet per day.
+This bot was created by [Vineet Sinha](https://github.com/vineet-sinha).
+By default each user get's one tweet per day.

 ## User Usage
-Create a tweet starting with the twitter emoji and type your message for example:
+Create a message and include the twitter emoji in it, for example:
     `:twitter: Hey friends, checkout Vineet's new project! http://twitter.com/some/post`

+The twitter emoji (`:twitter`) is removed when the message is posted to the twitter service.

 ## Configuration